 Suwannee Springs is a featured recreation site managed by the Suwannee River Water Management District.
-The historic park features the old spring house that was built in the 1800s around the sulfur springs.
 Visitors can swim in the springs, picnic, and enjoy the snow white river sand bars of the Suwannee River.

 Located on the Suwannee River, this 80-acre park is a hidden gem in rural north Florida.
-The first-magnitude spring offers opportunities for swimming and snorkeling, and is a very popular open-water scuba-diving site.
-The underwater cave system has been mapped, but recreational cavern and cave diving is not permitted.
 Troy Spring consists of multiple spring vents and vertical limestone walls, surrounded by higher ground 18 feet above the water’s surface.

 The star of Florida’s Gulf Coast premier inland dive resort is Vortex Spring.
 The spring produces 28 million gallons of crystal-clear water daily at a year-round temperature of 68 degrees F. Depths in the spring basin range from about 50 feet for a cavern dive and up to 115 feet for a cave dive.